 Full-Time Employment: NA

-SCHOLARSHIPS: The Class of 2016 will accept $3.7 million to invest in their education over the next four years.
-63.3% of the college bound students from the Class of 2016 were awarded scholarships.
+SCHOLARSHIPS: The Class of 2018 accepted $3.9 million to invest in their education over the next four years.

 Saint Francis Borgia Regional High School is located in the town of Washington in Franklin County, Missouri, about 50 miles southwest of St. Louis.
 Washington has a population of 14,045.
 The Franklin County region is noted for the distinctive lifestyle of its small towns.
 Borgia enjoys extraordinary loyalty, and legacies of three or more generations are not uncommon.